surifirstpin/biplus_documentation/docs/Visualization.md

 ### Y-Axis

-- **Axis** select the measures values on y-axis  to enable editing options for y-axis in Line, Bar and bubble c.
+- **Axis** select the measures values on y-axis  to enable editing options for y-axis in Line, Bar and bubble chart.

+- **Axis label** Text label for x-axis.

 - **Format** enables number format for measure values.
 - **Currency** enables the currency format for measures values in y-axis.
 - **Y-Axis** display measure values in Y-axis.